x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mail-flow-rules-transport-rules-in-exchange-2013-exchange-2013-help.md

 Return to top

-## Mail flow rule properties
+## Transport rule properties

-The following table describes the rule properties that are available in mail flow rules.
+The following table describes the rule properties that are available in transport rules.

 <table>
 <colgroup>